-In 1934, Miss Elizabeth Morel, a former member of the faculty, gave \$1,500 to be used to purchase books for the Library.
+In 1934, Miss Elizabeth Morel, a former member of the faculty, gave \$1,500 to be used to purchase books for the library or to be used for loans to students.
+Loans are available through the loan committee of the College.